domfarolino/blog/_posts/2016-7-05-Maximum-Subarray-Study.md

 $$[-16, 100, 300, \;\; 300 \;, \;\; 300]$$

-The sum of the maximum subarray within $A[0 \ldots i-1] = 300$.
-This is true no matter how many values negating the sum come after the end of the *actual* maximum subarray $[100, 200]$ lying somewhere inside $A[0 \ldots i-1]$.
-Consequently we cannot easily extend our subproblem's answer to a larger instance because we don't know how many detrimental numbers we may be forced to accept in order to bridge the gap between the end of the true maximum subarray, and some newly introduced number.
+It is true that the sum of the maximum subarray within $A[0 \ldots i-1] = 300$ no matter how many values negating this sum come after the end of the *actual* maximum subarray $[100, 200]$ which lies somewhere inside $A[0 \ldots i-1]$.
+Consequently we cannot easily extend our subproblem's answer to a larger instance because we don't know how many detrimental numbers we may be forced to accept in order to bridge the gap between the end of the true maximum subarray, and some newly introduced number
+$A[i]$.
 Put differently, there's no guarantee that the last number of the subproblem is contained in it's maximum subarray.

 In order to see how a previous subproblem can be extended, we need to know how the last element is going to affect the element we're introducing.
 We need to know the